Flag of Kaliningrad Oblast

 The flag of the Russian exclave of Kaliningrad Oblast is a rectangle with a ratio of 2:5 divided into three horizontal stripes.
 The upper stripe is red, a thin (1/3 of the upper strip) yellow stripe in the middle and a dark blue stripe of the same size as the red bar.
-In the canton is a silver-and-black stylized medieval castle with open gates and the monogram of Empress Elizabeth Petrovna (under which reign parts of the region were shortly under Russian control during the Seven Years' War).
+In the canton is a silver-and-black stylized medieval castle with open gates and the monogram of Empress Elizabeth Petrovna (under whose reign parts of the region were shortly under Russian control during the Seven Years' War).

 The law does not state what the colours stand for.
 In the Russian press it was stated that the silver fortress with open gates stands for hospitality, the dark blue for the Baltic Sea and tranquility, the yellow for the wealth of amber and the red for active man principle (цвет активного мужского начала).

 The law about the flag and the coat of arms went into effect on 9 June 2006.
 Previously this westernmost Russian region had no flag.
 When plans were made to adopt a flag another proposal was a tricolour with 3 horizontal stripes in green, white and dark blue similar to the flag of Sierra Leone.
 Another proposal was similar to the flag of Scotland, but with a yellow St. Andrew's Cross.